StPaulStylee/100DaysOfCode/README.md

 #Day 77, February 24th, 2018
 ### What I did:
 Worked with inputting/outputting values to the console in Go.
-Also used various packages include bufio, strings, os, fmt, and strconv
+Also used various packages include bufio, strings, os, fmt, and strconv.
+Also, the math package
 ### Thoughts:
 This is cool, and even if I don't end up landing this job (but I am going to) this isn't all for naught (not?).
 I am certainly appreciating learning a new language and seeing how they implement things differently than say, Java.